-The Group recognises contract liabilities for consideration received in respects of unsatisfied performance obligations and reports these amounts as other liabilities in its Consolidated Statement of Financial Position.
-Similarly, if the Group satisfies a performance obligation before it receives the consideration, the Group recognises as a receivable in its Consolidated Statement of Financial Position, depending on whether something other than the passage of time is required before the consideration is due.
+The Group recognises contract liabilities for consideration received in respects of unsatisfied performance obligations and reports these amounts as contracts and other liabilities in its Consolidated Statement of Financial Position.
+Similarly, if the Group satisfies a performance obligation before it receives the consideration, the Group recognises as a trade and other receivables in its Consolidated Statement of Financial Position, depending on whether something other than the passage of time is required before the consideration is due.